-- Application forms and other information regarding admission may be obtained from The Washington Hospital School of Nursing, 155 Wilson Avenue, Washington, PA 15301-3398 or by calling (724) 223-3167.
-Completed applications are to be returned to the same address accompanied by a non-refundable \$25.00 application fee. - 2.
-The School of Nursing will consider only completed application files.
-Application files consist of the following: - a.
-Completed application and application fee. - Official academic transcripts from high school and, if applicable, post-secondary schools attended
+- Application forms and other information regarding admission may be obtained online at www.washingtonhospital.org/ schools/nursing; from The Washington Hospital School of Nursing, 155 Wilson Avenue, Washington, PA 15301-3398; or by calling (724) 223-3167 or (724) 223-3179.
+Completed applications are to be returned to the same address accompanied by a non-refundable \$25.00 application fee. - The School of Nursing will consider only completed application files.

+Application files consist of the following:

-- c.
-SAT® or ACT® scores (if not waived). - d.
-Pre-entrance exam score (if not waived). - 3.
-Applicants who meet all of the Admission Requirements, I. Academic, A through E, will be scheduled to attend a pre-admission orientation - 4.
+- Completed application and application fee. - b.
+Official academic transcripts from high school and, if applicable, postsecondary schools attended. - SAT® or ACT® scores (if not c. waived). - Pre-entrance exam score (if not d. waived). - Applicants who meet all of the 3.
+Admission Requirements, I. Academic, A through E, will be scheduled to attend a pre-admission orientation. - 4.
 At the pre-admission orientation, the applicant will be given a health record, which is the final admission requirement. - 5.
 The health record is to be completed and submitted to The Washington Hospital Employee Health Service (EHS) for their review.
-(Student may opt to have work-up done at EHS or with his/her own physician.) - 6.
-To confirm the applicant's enrollment, a non-refundable matriculation fee of \$75.00 is required to be sent within 30 days following the Pre-Admission Orientation. - The Recruitment and Retention Committee of the School of Nursing will notify applicants of their official acceptance into the nursing program when all requirements are met. - 8.
+(Student may opt to have work-up done at EHS, with his/her own physician, or at an urgent care center.) - To confirm the applicant's 6. enrollment, a non-refundable matriculation fee of \$75.00 is required to be sent within 30 days following the Pre-Admission - Orientation. - 7.
+The Recruitment and Retention Committee of the School of Nursing will notify applicants of their official acceptance into the nursing program when all requirements are met. - 8.
 Applicants will be enrolled at Waynesburg University following acceptance into the nursing program.
-Applicants do not need to apply to Waynesburg University. - Applicants who are requesting course exemption will be notified of their exemption status.
+Applicants do not need to apply to Waynesburg University. - 9.
+Applicants who are requesting course exemption will be notified of their exemption status.